lorenzosimpson/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is used to determine whether or not a server has authenticated a user.
+If their login credentials match what's in the database, the server returns this token that the app can then check for.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    One can implement Private routes - routes that are only accessible when a token is returned from the server.
+If there's no token in localStorage, the Private routes will redirect to a login page.

 - [ ] Describe how web servers work.

+    Web servers can refer to the physical device that stores code for websites, as well as the program that runs on the server.
+    Loading a webpage generally consists of the browser communicating with the server via an IP address that corresponds to that website's location

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    create - axios.post
+    read - axios.get
+    update - axios.put
+    delete - axios.delete

 ## Project Set Up